 Some couples who share custody of their children want to avoid having the kids shuffle between the parents’ two homes.
-The kids stay in the original house and the parents take turns living with kids some weeks and living in a second home or rental during the other weeks.
+So, the kids stay in the original house.
+And the parents take turns living with kids some weeks and living in a second home or rental during the other weeks.

 The capital gains tax rate varies based on your income and filing status.
 Most people pay 15% in capital gains taxes on their vacation home sale profits.
-Lower-income sellers might pay no capital gains taxes, while those with a taxable incomes above $425,801 (for singles, the joint return threshold is $479,001) would pay 20% (and as much as 23.8%, if the 3.8% surtax on net investment income is included).
+Lower-income sellers might pay no capital gains taxes.
+For 2022, those with taxable incomes higher than $459,750 (for singles, the joint return threshold is $517,200) would pay 20% (and as much as 23.8% if the 3.8% surtax on net investment income is included).

 If you don’t sell and instead get your spouse’s share of your vacation home, you won’t have to pay taxes on the transfer as long as it’s part of your original or modified divorce or separation agreement.

 Maybe you can continue to share your vacation home with your ex spouse and work out a written usage agreement as part of your divorce.
 You could each use the home 26 weeks of the year, for example.